LinuxCNC/stretch-live-build/README.md

 ## Known limitations
 * Actual installation requires a network at install time
-* The installation uses packages from buildbot, not released versions.
-After 2.7.10 is released, you can use synaptic package manager to change to the released version.
 * On most systems, the "preempt-rt" kernel is not suitable for software step generation
 * on a 20GB virtual hard drive, the "separate partitions" method failed, I think because the disk filled
 * Language packs are not included, because they caused a large increase in the download size
-* If you specify `/dev/shm` as the temporary directory in `env.sh` the resulting image can't install, because it looks for files like `/dev/shmpool/main/….deb`.
-(Workaround: you can use temporary directories like `/tmp/shm` and carefully symlink or bind-mount)
 * There's no update notifier

 ## Hacking on it